borisyankov/rulespal/rulebooks/underwater_cities_rulebook.md

 three-credit Special cards that will be available during this game.

-SETUP FOR 2 OR 3 PLAYERS
+## SETUP FOR 2 OR 3 PLAYERS

 When setting up the game for fewer than four players, make two changes:
 1. Leave the action-cloning tile in the box.
 2. Use fewer symbiotic cities (purple domes):
-  a.
-With two players, use 7 symbiotic cities.
+  * With two players, use 7 symbiotic cities.
-  b.
-With three players, use 10.
+  * With three players, use 10.

 A four-player game uses the action-cloning tile and all 13 symbiotic city domes.

 PLAY ORDER